Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 The Origin and Importance of Fossil Fuels

 Fossil fuels like coal, oil, and gas started forming long ago.
-Dead plants and animals piled up on the earth’s surface over millions of years.
-They got buried under dirt and became fossil fuels from heat and pressure.
+Over millions of years, dead plants and animals piled up on the Earth’s surface, buried under dirt, and became fossil fuels from heat and pressure.

-These fuels are very important to us today as they give us most of our energy.
+These fuels are essential today as they give us most of our energy.
 Around 80% of all energy we use comes from fossil fuels!
 We burn these to make electricity in power plants or move cars on roads.

 It is hard for us to imagine life without them because they have countless uses in our daily lives, from cooking food to powering gadgets.